maizi0122/Ripened/README.md

-# Ripend (the awn of wheat)
+# Ripened (the awn of wheat)
 The open-source project of Maizi-Studio

 <img src="http://img.daimg.com/uploads/allimg/120529/3-1205291052394N.jpg" style="width:247px; height:280px;margin-top:0px; "/>

-Module Ripend -- a lightly automatic view injection and smart listener、resources binding library of android(it is a beginning project...)
+Module Ripened -- a lightly automatic view injection and smart listener、resources binding library of android(it is a beginning project...)

-  this project's main module is Ripend, modules: adapter_enhance、contentview_enhance、eventbinder_enhance、resourcebinder_enhance
+  this project's main module is Ripened, modules: adapter_enhance、contentview_enhance、eventbinder_enhance、resourcebinder_enhance

-  are the plugin of Ripend, we are support free-choosing of composing, so you can add module with the function just you need.
+  are the plugin of Ripened, we are support free-choosing of composing, so you can add module with the function just you need.

   it can minify your apk, we also support your customize plugin with implementation of IPlugin interface...